deepjavalibrary/djl-serving/serving/docs/lmi_new/deployment_guide/model-artifacts.md

 ```

 With the model saved locally (either downloaded from the hub, or your own pretrained/fine-tuned model), upload it to S3:

 ```shell
 # Assuming the model artifacts are stored in a directory called model/
 aws s3 cp model s3://my-model-bucket/model/ --recursive
 ```

+When specifying configurations for the LMI container, you can also upload the `serving.properties` file to this directory.
+See the [configuration](configurations.md) section for more details.

 ## Compiled models (TensorRT-LLM, Transformers NeuronX)

 We recommend that you precompile models when using TensorRT-LLM or Transformers NeuronX in production to reduce the endpoint startup time.
 If HuggingFace Pretrained Model artifacts are provided to these backends, they will just-in-time (JIT) compile the model at runtime before it can be used for inference.
 This compilation process increases the endpoint startup time, especially as the model size grows.
-Please see the respective compilation guides for steps on how to compile your model for the given framework.
+Please see the respective compilation guides for steps on how to compile your model for the given framework:

 * [TensorRT-LLM Compilation Guide]()
 * [Transformers NeuronX Compilation Guide]()